Tactical Combat Missions (Apocalypse)

 - Any buiiding owned by Megapol will have uniformed Police.

-Select the "Raid building" option when X-Com agents are at a building to start a tactical battlescape mission.
+Select the "Raid building" option when X-Com agents are at a building/launch tube to start a tactical battlescape mission.

 A raid is equivalent to a Base Defence mission except X-Com is the aggressor and the 'base' is the internals of the cityscape building.
 The purpose of a raid is explained at the Briefing screen: Destruction, Death, Theft and Hostility!

 A unique feature of raiding a building is the opportunity to steal randomly generated (spawned) items which are placed at particular locations relevant to the building's battlescape segments.
 The type of items available to steal will only depend on which organisation X-Com is raiding.

 - Any organisation, allied to hostile, can be raided.

 - Aliens will not be present during a raid even if the organisation is 100% infiltrated.

 - If a hostile organisation is raided by X-Com, a fire-fight will commence.

 - If a non-hostile organisation is raided by X-Com, the defenders will not become hostile if the building internals are collapsing on top of them but will quickly change to hostile if any defence force(s) are killed by X-Com.
 Willfully killing a neutral unit by targeting them with weapons of any sort may not immediately cause hostility but any further attack or deaths will result in retaliation.